extraordy/rh-sso-docs/Administration.md

 It can be used to authenticate users in applications, which receive from RH-SSO a **SAML assertion** - a digitally signed XML document containing user informations and mappings - or by clients who need to authenticate to remote services.

-They way SAML assertions are exchanged is defined by **SAML Bindings**.
+The way SAML assertions are exchanged is defined by **SAML Bindings**.
 There are three kind of bindings covered here:

 - **Redirect Binding**, which uses a series of redirects from the applications to